-In 2011 Forbes Magazine gave the physician assistant graduate degree a first-place ranking for the "best long-term opportunity" master's degree based on salary and employment outlook, citing, in part, the United States Bureau of Labor Statistics projection of a 39.7 percent increase in positions for PAs by 2018.
+In 2012 Forbes Magazine gave the physician assistant graduate degree a first-place ranking based on salary and employment outlook, citing, in part, the United States Bureau of Labor Statistics projection of a 39.7 percent increase in positions for PAs by 2018.
 According to a 2009 American Academy of Physician Assistants job survey, the mean salary for PAs working at least 32 hours per week was $93,100.

 - In 2008, the US Bureau of Labor Statistics projected a 39.7% increase in positions for physician assistants by 2018 due to the expansion of the health care industry and cost containment.